mattlianje/layoutz/README.md

 ```scala
 layout(elem1, elem2, elem3)  /* Joins with "\n" */
 ```
-Call `.render` on an element to get a String
+- Call `.render` on an element to get a String or `.putStrLn` to render and print in one call.

-The power comes from **uniform composition**, since everything is an `Element`, everything can be combined with everything else.
+- The power comes from **uniform composition**, since everything is an `Element`, everything can be combined with everything else.

-Since you can extend this `Element` interface, you can create any `Element`s you can imagine... and they will compose with all the other
+- Since you can extend this `Element` interface, you can create any `Element`s you can imagine... and they will compose with all the other
 **layoutz** built-in `Element`s ... and don't need to rely on a [side-car component library](https://github.com/charmbracelet/bubbles).

 ## Fluent API